iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 ### Indexing data in various formats

 The DeepLearningAI competition permits up to 10,000 training images, but only ships with a starter set of 3,000.
-A natural question for a data scientist working on this challenge is how to add more data.
-The good news is that nowadays just about every data object in the world exits somewhere in public domain.
-The bad news is that public datasets come in different and incompatible formats.
+A natural question for a data scientist working on this challenge is where to find more data.
+The good news is that nowadays just about every data class in the world exists in the public domain.
+The bad news is that public datasets come in different (and often incompatible) formats.

-The primary method to pair data objects with annotations natively supported by LDB is to provide matching-name JSON annotations in the same folder, for example:
+The primary method to pair data objects with annotations supported by LDB is matching-name JSON annotations within the same folder, for example:

 - 154F.m4a, 154F.json,
 - 23DE.m4a, 23DE.json,
 ...

-Alternatively, LDB also understands the scheme where multiple data objects are described in a single JSON file residing in the same folder:
+Alternatively, LDB also understands the scheme where multiple data objects are described in a single JSON file residing at root folder:

 - 154F.m4a,
 - 23DE.m4a,
 - annotations.json

-Both schemes permit arbitrary storage configurations, and double as default output of many labeling tools (such as [Label Studio](https://labelstud.io)).
+Both schemes permit arbitrary storage configurations, and double as default scheme for many labeling tools (such as [Label Studio](https://labelstud.io)).

-However, a lot of "brand" datasets follow unique and proprietary conventions for data annotation.
+However, a lot of "branded" datasets follow unique and proprietary conventions for annotations.
 For example, the DeepLearningAI competition on roman numerals encodes classes as folder names.
 Alternatively, COCO uses multiple shared JSON files to annotate objects in a dataset, while ImageNet combines a single key annotation file with class-specific folders.

-LDB ships with a pre-processor for COCO, ImageNet, Google OpenImage, and general folder-class schemes (such as the one used in DeepLearningAI competition).
+LDB ships with a pre-processor for COCO, ImageNet, Google OpenImage, and general folder-class schemes.
 These can be selected during indexing with `--format` argument providing the format:

 | Step | Command |
 | --- | --- |